 Perhaps it not just about making some additional money by taking on more work, perhaps you need to consider a new career that will help your overall financial situation.
 While debt is often taken on as a result of overspending, sometimes your income level just isn’t enough.
 If you feel that is you then check out this great post on 7 tips to improve your career situation.

-Regardless if it is just taking on a short-term job like delivering pizzas or creating a one-time money making opportunity like having a garage sale.
+Regardless if it is just taking on a short-term job like delivering pizzas or creating one-time money-making opportunities like having a garage sale.
 Generating additional income is the best way to get out of debt faster and to help you achieve financial freedom.

 Save More Money

 There are also a lot of ways to save on lifestyle items so you have more money to throw at the debt.